anderles/laravento-dev/readme.md

     config/theme.php

-Layouts should be placed to:
+All layout files will be included automaticly from:

     resources/design/{your_package}/{your_theme}/layout